masterofobzene/UserScriptRepo/INFOS/ImageFap_Gallery_Board.md

 ---------------
 Click on the "⚡ Booru Mode" button.

+⚠ If you find that clicking an image/gif shows a different one, its a site-side known issue!

 ### WHY?:
 ---------------
 With so many random content galleries, you don't know exactly whats inside by just looking at the first 4 preview